gvwilson/sdxjs/code-generator/index.md

 ::: callout
 ### Too simple to be safe

-Our simple approach doesn't work if functions can have the same names, which they can if we use modules or <g key="nested_function">nested functions</g>.
+Our simple approach to naming counters doesn't work if functions can have the same names, which they can if we use modules or <g key="nested_function">nested functions</g>.
-One way to solve this would be to manufacture a label from the function's name and the line number in the source code.
+One way to solve this would be to manufacture a label from the function's name and the line number in the source code;
+another would be to keep track of which functions are nested within which and concatenate their names to produce a unique key.
+Problems like this are why people say that naming things is one of the <g key="two_hard_problems">two hard problems</g> in computer science.
 :::

 ## How can we time function execution?

-We can use this same strategy to do many other things.
+Now that we have a way to insert code into functions we can use it to do many other things.
 For example,
 we can find out how long it takes functions to run by wrapping them up in code that records the start and end time of each call.
 As before,
-we find the nodes of interest and decorate them, then stitch the result together with a bit of administrative code:
+we find the nodes of interest and decorate them, then stitch the result together with a bit of bookkeeping:

 <%- include('/inc/keep.html', {file: 'time-func.js', key: 'timeFunc'}) %>